 Region-wide traffic counts are typically collected by MAG every 2-4 years.
 MAG has completed 2018-2019 regional traffic counts data collection.
 MAG conducts incremental updates, recalibration and validation of the regional model on an on-going basis in order to maintain relevancy of the regional forecast and as new data sets become available.
 Rapid changes in technology and transportation data field change the ways regional models are developed and maintained.
 MAG model development plans reflect these changes and capitalize on the most recent offerings in transportation data.
-MAG is planning to conduct new regional traffic counts data collection in Fall 2023/Spring 2024.
+MAG is currently in the process of collecting new traffic count data until the end of calendar year 2024.